TristanvanLeeuwen/IP_and_Im_Lectures/_sources/variational_formulations.md

 which would lead to a contradiction: $J(u_1) < J(u_1)$.
 ```

-### Well-posedness of regularised least-squares problems
+### Well-posedness of regularized least-squares problems

 In this section we focus in particular on variational problems of the form